sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Excluded Endpoint:

-: An excluded endpoint is a SACM role that is assigned to an Endpoint that is not supposed to be the subject of a collection task (and therefore is not a target endpoint).
-Typically but not necessarily, SACM components are associated with this role.
-The prominent exception are internal SACM components that reside directly on the target endpoints.
+: A specific designation, which is assigned to an endpoint that is not supposed to be the subject of a collection task (and therefore is not a target endpoint).
+Typically but not necessarily, endpoints that contain a SACM component (and are therefore part of the SACM domain) are designated as excluded endpoints.
+Target endpoints that contain a SACM component cannot be designated as excluded endpoints and are part of the SACM domain.

 Expected Endpoint State: